Learning to Be Cautious

-The bar for $\optimalPolicyLabel(\hat{\reward})$ is the average across all 2000 neural network reward functions in the ensemble belief and error bars show the 95\% confidence interval.}
+The bar for $\optimalPolicyLabel(\hat{\reward})$ is the average across all $2$K neural network reward functions in the ensemble belief, and the error bars show the 95\% confidence interval. }

-In both state distribution regimes, the classification accuracy of all policies, including the most robust $k$-of-$N$ policies, on the 10,000 images in the MNIST digit test set, ranges from 96\% to 99\%.
-The two most robust policies, $1$-of-$20$ and $1$-of-$10$, choose the help action 2\% and 1\% of the time respectively in the single-image regime, but the rest of the policies across both regimes almost never choose the help action.
-This uniformity in behavior is caused by the fact that our neural networks effectively generalize to all MNIST digit test images, making the ensemble belief accurate and confident on these images.
+In both state distribution regimes, the classification accuracy of all policies, including the most robust $k$-of-$N$ policies, on the MNIST digit test set, ranges from $96.9\%$ to $99.4\%$, so even the most robust policy does not sacrifice much in accuracy.
+Furthermore, even the two most robust policies, $1$-of-$20$ and $1$-of-$10$, choose the help action less than $2\%$ of the time when presented with familiar images.
+The rest of the policies, on the other hand, almost never choose the help action.